eleqtrizit/DistanceMeasuringCameras/README.md

 * The app will display the camera's view along with a cross hair to aim at the object you are trying to measure.
 * A segment from the center of the image will then be taken and searched for in the right camera's view.
 * Once found, the distance from center in the right camera will be calculated and turned into an angle.
-* Once the angle is found, using the known distance between the two lenses and the angle, we can calcuate distance.
+* Now that the angle is known, using the known distance between the two lenses and the angle, we can calcuate distance.

 This was tested as working with a Jetson Nano and PC versions of Ubuntu 18/19.
 The PC version will perform poorly unless OpenCV has been compiled with GPU optimizations or the cameras' resolution is turned down.
 Higher resolutions allow larger segment sizes for searching.